Get a property report and suburb profile for any property in Beveridge

 Beveridge demographics

 Beveridge, located in Victoria, is a growing suburb that offers a blend of rural charm and suburban convenience.
-With a population of 4,642, Beveridge is attracting families and young professionals who are drawn to its spacious living and community-oriented atmosphere.
-The median age of 32 suggests a youthful and dynamic community, with many residents likely to be young families or professionals starting their journey in homeownership.
+With a population of 4,642, Beveridge is attracting families and young professionals seeking a quieter lifestyle while still being within reach of Melbourne's amenities.
+The median age of 32 reflects a youthful and dynamic community, with many young families choosing to settle in the area.

 Beveridge infrastructure, key developments and investment opportunities